techreturners/introduction-to-test-doubles-java/activities/activity_2.md

 bubbleTeaOrderService = new BubbleTeaOrderService(dummySimpleLogger, mockMessenger);

-👉 The `dummySimpleLogger` is a Dummy that's solely there to stand in for the `SimpleLoggerImpl` parameter.
+👉 The `dummySimpleLogger` is a Dummy that's solely there to stand in for the `SimpleLogger` parameter.

 </pre>
 </details>